Plastic Wastes: The silent killer Nigerians love

-Folashade Kadiri, Assistant Director, Public Affairs at LAWMA explains that 50 per cent of the waste generated in Lagos contains re-usable resources that can be harnessed and channeled into the economy of the state from the dustbin, in the now famous circular economy.
+Folashade Kadiri, Assistant Director, Public Affairs at LAWMA explains that 50 per cent of the waste generated in Lagos contains re-usable resources that can be harnessed and channeled into the economy of the state from the dustbin, in the now-famous circular economy.

-“We have embraced the principles of circular economy, which would minimise wastage while providing a means of income to the populace,” Kadiri adds.
+“We have embraced the principles of a circular economy, which would minimise wastage while providing a means of income to the populace,” Kadiri adds.

 The entrance of the Blue Box initiative, the LAWMA official maintains, has heralded a new dawn in how people manage wastes in Lagos, as plastic wastes usually dumped at various landfills are now being extracted for recycling purposes.

 According to her, Lagos State is expanding exponentially with an estimate of about 10 people leaving and 80 people coming every hour.

 This development, Kadiri says, has had a massive effect on waste generation and disposal.
 “Our drainages, carnal and water bodies have been greatly impacted by the explosion with waste indiscriminately dumped at will.”